salomellabres/openduck/README.md

 # Welcome to OpenDUck

 OpenDUck is an open-source implementation of dynamic undocking (DUck), an application of steered molecular dynamics developed as a fast algorithm to calculate the work necessary to reach a quasi-bound state, at which a certain native contact is broken between the ligand and receptor.
-Due to its cheap and fast nature, DUck is mainly employed as a post-docking filter during virtual screening campaings.
+Due to its cheap and fast nature, DUck is mainly employed as a post-docking filter during virtual screening campaigns.

 More details can be found in the original dynamic undocking publication: